 Initial Operator Licensing Examinations/and Retake Examinations shall be scheduled in RPS-Inspections.
 The number of applicants and the author for each examination shall be entered under the activity code for “Initial License Exam Administration (EXAD),” to assist in the planning for this activity.
 See non-public ADAMS document ML19142A328 for a list of activity codes to be used for scheduling initial and retake examinations.

+When scheduling Independent Spent Fuel Storage Installation (ISFSI) inspections at Part 50 sites that have not yet transitioned to ISFSI storage only, create separate entries and reports (Part 50 and 72) for each docket to RPS-Inspections.
+The Part 72 item is created for the purpose of charging time and creating a Part 72 report number.
+The Part 50 item is created for the purpose of Report 22, “Site Inspection Activity Plan,” creation and documenting the sample in the integrated inspection report.

 Lead inspectors shall ensure the contracting officer’s representative (COR) is assigned to the inspection activity and inspection procedure for inspections involving the use of contractors.
 The COR will not charge time to the inspection but must be listed in the inspection for payment requests that are made to U.S. Treasury for those inspections.